 Yes – if conditions allow.
 Trees stressed by heat and drought often conserve energy by shedding leaves early, a survival mechanism that doesn’t necessarily mean that they are dying.

-If autumn and winter bring sustained rainfall, soils can recharge their moisture reserves, and many trees will recover next spring, according to the National Forest.
-Rain will encourage stressed trees to produce a fresh flush of leaves, helping them photosynthesise and store sugars before the start of true autumn at the end of October.
-Over the next six to nine months, above average rainfall is needed to soak the ground rather than run off it.
+If autumn and winter bring sustained heavy rain, soils can recharge their moisture reserves, and many trees will recover next spring, according to the National Forest.
+Rain will encourage stressed trees to produce a fresh flush of leaves, helping them photosynthesise and store sugars.
+Over the next six to nine months, above average rainfall is needed to soak the ground rather than run off it and restore water levels.
 A wet spring would certainly boost weakened trees, enabling new growth.

 The greatest threat is from consecutive hot summers: continual drought could tip marginally stressed trees into irreversible decline, leaving gaps in woodlands that invasive species or pests might quickly take over.